Arising from the fast and mourning of Tisha B'Av (the Ninth of Av) comes a time of joy, love and consolation.

 Another less-known celebration after Tisha B'Av is Tu B'Av (the Fifteenth of Av).
-According to the Talmud in b.Taanit 26b, several events occured on this day.
+According to the Talmud in b.Taanit 26b, several events occurred on this day.

-First, 40 years after the generation of the Exodus, the last of that generation passed and the death of that generation was ceased.
-A second event that occured on this date in history was that the tribes of Israel were once again allowed to inter-marry with members of other tribes within Israel.
+First, forty years after the generation of the Exodus, the last of that generation passed and the death of that generation was ceased.
+A second event that occurred on this date in history was that the tribes of Israel were once again allowed to inter-marry with members of other tribes within Israel.
 The ban was instituted so as to ensure a proper division of the Land of Israel.
-Still another event that happened on this day was the ban on marrying into the Tribe of Benjamin (see Judges ch.
-20-21), was lifted.
-Also on the 15th of Av, Hosea ben Elah removed all roadblocks that were established by Jeroboam ben Nevat; these roadblocks, which prevented people from the northern kingdom from making the required pilgramages to Jerusalem, were established after the death of Solomon when the land of Israel was divided into two kingdoms.
+Still another event that happened on this day was the ban on marrying into the Tribe of Benjamin (see Judges 20-21), was lifted.
+Also on the 15th of Av, Hosea ben Elah removed all roadblocks that were established by Jeroboam ben Nevat; these roadblocks, which prevented people from the northern kingdom from making the required pilgrimages to Jerusalem, were established after the death of Solomon when the land of Israel was divided into two kingdoms.
 Hosea destroyed these roadblocks 200 years later.
-A fifth occurence on Tu B'Av occured when the Temple stood.
-It was on this day that the firewood was cut for the Altar for the upcoming year of Temple service.
+The fifth occurrence on Tu B'Av occurred when the Temple stood.
+It was on this day that the firewood was cut for the altar for the upcoming year of Temple service.
 Also on this day, after the Bar Kochba rebellion, the people who died at the fortress of Betar were allowed to be buried.

-The Talmud also records another event that occured on Tu B'Av.
-It was on this day that matchmaking occured.
+The Talmud also records another event that occurred on Tu B'Av.
+It was on this day that matchmaking occurred.
 It is said that on this day the daughters of Jerusalem would go out and dance in the vineyards during which they would tell the young men to make a choice for themselves concerning a bride to take.